grinnell-cs/csc151-dh/_eboards/eboard23-2.md

   I'll send you a copy.
 (I bought a lot when it was on sale.)
 * I forgot my hearing aid today (and I'm still waiting for the replacement of my lost one).
 Please speak loudly.
+* There's a small bug in the autograder.
+I'll be spending the first few minutes of lab trying to address that bug.

 ### Class mask policy